skops-dev/skops/CONTRIBUTING.rst

-The ``dry_run`` option of the workflow runs everything up to and including the build without pushing, publishing, tagging or opening a pull request, which is useful to try changes to the workflow, also on a fork.
-Should the workflow fail after the package was published, the remaining steps are small enough to do by
-hand: the tag points at the ``REL set version to ...`` commit on the release branch, and the version bump on ``main`` is ``python scripts/release.py start-dev 0.17``.
+The ``dry_run`` option of the workflow runs everything up to and including the build without pushing, publishing, tagging or opening a pull request, which is useful to try changes to the workflow, also on a fork; it is also the only way to start the workflow for a new minor release from a branch other than ``main``.
+A failed run can be started again with the same version: the release branch and a TestPyPI upload from the earlier run are reused, after checking that the files on TestPyPI are the ones the new run built.
+If the release branch changed in between, the check fails, and since file names can never be reused on PyPI or TestPyPI, the release needs a new version.
+Should the workflow fail after the package was published, the remaining steps are small enough to do by hand: the tag points at the ``REL set version to ...`` commit on the release branch, and the version bump on ``main`` is ``python scripts/release.py start-dev 0.17``.